 The Adjudicator's recommendations may include methods for addressing failings both particular to a complaint or generally to improve complaint handling procedures.

 Any recommendations made by the ICASO Adjudicator will not be binding upon Ofsted.
-However, if Ofsted declines to comply with the recommendations, they must state publicly their reasons for doing so.
+However, if Ofsted declines to comply with the recommendations, they must state explicitly their reasons for doing so.

 The Adjudicator can investigate complaints into: